 The Department of Public Safety is equipped with a Live Scan Fingerprinting machine.

-The fingerprinting service operates Mon. - Fri., from 10:00 a.m. - 3:00 p.m.
-Please call the Department of Public Safety at (323) 343-3700 for more details
+The fingerprinting service operates Mon.-Fri., from 10:00 a.m.-2:00 p.m. on a walk-in, first come, first serve basis.
+Please call the Department of Public Safety at (323) 343-3700 for more details.

-Tip: We provide a convenient location for campus community members pursuing a teaching credential, real estate license, or other certifications requiring fingerprinting.
+Tip: We provide a conve-

+nient location for campus community members pursuing a teaching credential, real estate license, or other certifications requiring fingerprinting.